llegomark/randommusings/src/pages/about.md

 - **Intermediate Projects**: Starting from Php 2,300.00 per hour/project.
 Suited for more complex tasks, including full-stack web development, AI model development, and larger bug fixes.
 - **Advanced Projects**: Starting from Php 4,000.00 per hour/project.
 Perfect for extensive projects that require a deep dive into advanced AI model development, intricate full-stack web application development, or large-scale optimization tasks.

 Please note that these prices are only baseline estimates.

-For precise quotes tailored to your needs, please contact [markllego@gmail.com](mailto:markllego@gmail.com).
+## Contact Details

+You can reach me for work-related inquiries through the following channels:

+- Email: markllego@gmail.com
+- Mobile Number: 09919790048
+- Twitter: @markllego